CodeForAfrica/AlertME/INSTALL.md

 # Installation

-\#GreenAlert is built using [Laravel](#laravel-php-framework), *the PHP framework for web artisans*.
+\#AlertME is built using [Laravel](#laravel-php-framework), *the PHP framework for web artisans*.
 For more information on getting started with Laravel, check out there extensive documentation [here](http://laravel.com/docs/5.0/quick).

 #### Requirements